 Why can't science and philosophy answer these questions?
 Because it requires an understanding of the heart of God.
 Though we can get some indication of God's heart from the transcendental attributes (perfect love, justice/goodness, and beauty), we cannot get enough insight to answer the above questions -- and many others.
 For example, Aristotle in the Classical Period and deists in the modern period all held to rational proofs of a unique transcendent creator, but they thought this god was fundamentally disinterested in and even bored by human beings.
 Einstein held this belief as well.
 Since they restricted themselves to the domain of reason, they did not believe in a God who was compassionate, and certainly did not believe that God would want to be with us - face to face - as Emmanuel ("God with us").
-So what recourse do we have to discover whether God is disinterested in us or loves us unconditionally?
-God himself will have to reveal this to us - and so we have to seek revelation as well as reason - and put our faith in that revelation when we have found it.
-This will be discussed in detail in Volume 3.
+So what recourse do we have to reveal this to us - and so we have to seek revelation as well as reason - and put our faith in that revelation when we have found it.
+This will discussed in detail in Chapter 2 of this book.

-If the Scientific and Philosophical Evidence is So Probative, Why are Some Scientists Atheists?
+If the Scientific and philosophical evidence is so probative, why are some scientists atheists?

-As noted in the introduction to Chapter One, 51% of bench scientists are declared believers, and the remainder are agnostics (uncertain) or atheists.
-Furthermore, five of the greatest minds in physics and mathematics were declared theists -Einstein, Planck, Heisenberg, Eddington, and Gödel.
+As noted in the introduction to the First Topic, over 40% of bench scientists are declared believers, and most of the remainder are agnostics (uncertain) -- not atheists.
+Furthermore, five of the greatest minds in physics and mathematics were declared theists - including Einstein, Planck, Heisenberg, Eddington, and Gödel.
 Nevertheless, the question remains, if it is impossible to disprove God scientifically, philosophically, or any other way - and there is considerable scientific evidence for a beginning of physical reality and fine-tuning for life at the Big Bang, why are there atheistic scientists and intellectuals?